 How do I get a legal paternity test?

 - It should be noted that there is a difference between a ‘personal‘ IDENTIGENE DNA paternity test, and a ‘legal‘ IDENTIGENE DNA paternity test.
 To be considered a ‘legal’ test, the swab collection needs to be performed with a witnessed third-party Collector.
 Typically, an additional fee per person is paid to the collection service for this process.
-This unbiased collection prevents sample tampering, and provides a chain-of-custody process for samples: from collection to results.
-For a list of Collectors in your area call 888-404-4363.
+This unbiased collection prevents sample tampering, and provides a chain-of-custody process for samples: from collection to results

-- Your legal IDENTIGENE DNA paternity test can be ordered online at DNAtesting.com or by calling 888-404-4363.
+- Your legal IDENTIGENE DNA paternity test can be ordered online at DNAtesting.com or by calling 888-344-9583.
+Already have a home kit?
+No problem: We’ll credit your account for the cost of the kit

 - Collectors will send documentation and collected samples back to the IDENTIGENE lab.

-- After samples arrive at the lab it will take two (2) business days to receive your 100% accurate results.
+- After samples arrive at the lab it will take one (1) business day to receive your guaranteed-accurate results.
 The secure and private results will be available online (where you can also print them) or you can call and have them read to you over the phone.

 (Colorado Judicial Branch.
 For State-specific information, call the courthouse in your community.)